Morrok/utcc-secret-photo/README.md

   * create postgres database
   * create virtualenv for running this project with python version 3.6
   * going to project directory [utcc-secret-photo]
-  * running command to install library :
+  * install library by running command:
     ```
     pip install -r requirement.txt
     ```
   * create ".env" file in project directory to set environment variable for this project (can you follow in "env_example" file)
-  * running command to create database table for this project by:
+  * create database table for this project by running command:
     ```
     python manage.py migrate secret_photo
     ```
-  * running command to crate default database table of Django Framework by:
+  * crate default database table of Django Framework by running command:
     ```
     python manage.py migrate
     ```